-- 9. On 28 August 2020, 265 staff members in Geneva, through the Office of Staff Legal Assistance (OSLA), filed a consolidated appeal against the above three noted Judgments.
-This appeal was registered as Appeals Tribunal Case No. 2020-1438. - 10.
+- 10. On 8 September 2020, 21 staff members of the UNOPS, through the Office of Staff Legal Assistance (OSLA), filed a consolidated appeal against the two Andres et al. Judgments noted above.
+This appeal was registered as United Nations Appeals Tribunal Case No. 2020-1447. - 11.
 On 7 October 2020, the Secretary-General filed a motion requesting to submit a consolidated answer, an extension of the time-limit to file his answer, and a page-limit increase for the answer in respect of the appeals already filed as well as any future appeals relating to the same matter.
 The Secretary-General contended that the 19 Judgments issued by the same UNDT Judge used almost exactly the same words and reasoning in the considerations and conclusions, and it would thus be in the interest of judicial efficiency to allow him to file the same consolidated answer in all related appeals.
 The Secretary-General sought a short extension of time until 1 December 2020 to submit his answer and requested an increase in page-limit from 15 to 30 pages so that he could address all the appeals and complex legal issues in the one consolidated answer.

-15 ILOAT Judgment No. 4134 (2019).
+14 ILOAT Judgment No. 4134 (2019).

-- 11. On 13 October 2020, OSLA objected to the motion arguing that the Appellants had been able to file timely appeals within the page-limit and that allowing the Secretary-General more time and an increase in pages was not consistent with the principle of equality of arms. - 12.
-On 16 October 2020, 164 staff members of the United Nations Secretariat in Geneva, through OSLA, filed an appeal against Judgment No. UNDT/2020/154 (Aksioutine et al.).
-This was registered as Appeals Tribunal Case No. 2020-1470. - 13.
+- 12. On 13 October 2020, OSLA objected to the motion arguing that the Appellants had been able to file timely appeals within the page-limit and that allowing the Secretary-General more time and an increase in pages was not consistent with the principle of equality of arms. - 13.
+On 16 October 2020, 12 UNOPS staff members through OSLA filed a consolidated appeal against Judgment UNDT/2020/149 (Correia Reis et al.).
+This case was registered as Case No. 2020-1475. - 14.
 On 23 October 2020, the Appeals Tribunal issued Order No. 386 (2020), which denied the Secretary-General's request for an increased page-limit and ordered him to file separate answers.
-The Secretary-General was granted an extension of time until 15 November 2020 to file his answers. - 14.
-On 15 November 2020, the Secretary-General filed his answer to the consolidated appeal against Judgment Nos.
-UNDT/2020/106, UNDT/2020/107 and UNDT/2020/133. - 15.
-On 21 December 2020, the Secretary-General filed his answer to the appeal against Judgment No. UNDT/2020/154. - 16.
-On 9 March 2021, the Appeals Tribunal issued Order No. 403 (2021), which consolidated the above captioned cases, and all of which are disposed in this Judgment.
+The Secretary-General was granted an extension of time until 15 November 2020 to file his answers. - 15.
+On 16 November 2020, the Secretary-General filed his Answer to the Andres et al. appeals. - 16.
+On 21 December 2020, the Secretary-General filed his Answer to the Correia Reis et al. appeal. - 17.
+On 9 March 2021, the Appeals Tribunal issued Order No. 403 (2021), which consolidated the above captioned cases, on the grounds that the UNDT judgments raised similar arguments regarding the decision of the Secretary-General to implement the PAM. - 18.
+Because the relevant facts, issues, submissions and results in these cases are materially identical to those in the Abd Al-Shakour case, we will now reiterate the relevant parts of our Abd Al-Shakour et al. Judgment No. 2021-UNAT-1107 below.
+For clarity, any reference to "Impugned Judgment" refers to the impugned UNDT Judgment No. UNDT/2020/106.